No products in the cart.

 Post Cycle Therapy (PCT) is an essential practice for anyone who has used anabolic steroids or performance-enhancing drugs (PEDs).
 Regarding hormonal balance and maintaining muscle gains after a steroid cycle, PCT becomes a crucial phase.
 This comprehensive guide explains what PCT is, why it’s necessary, how it works, and the most common medications used during this recovery process.

-Post-cycle therapy, often referred to as PCT, is the process of helping your body restore its natural hormone production after a cycle of anabolic steroids or PEDs.
+Post cycle therapy, often referred to as PCT, is the process of helping your body restore its natural hormone production after a cycle of anabolic steroids or PEDs.
 Steroids and PEDs can suppress the body’s natural production of testosterone, leading to hormonal imbalances.
 PCT aims to counteract this suppression and stimulate natural testosterone production to maintain muscle gains, prevent side effects, and promote overall recovery.

 The cycle of anabolic steroid use is typically followed by a PCT regimen to minimize the adverse side effects that may occur from this hormonal disruption.